joostvdg/joostvdg.github.io/docs/certificates/lets-encrypt-k8s.md

+title: Let's Encrypt Kubernetes
+description: How To Use Let's Encrypt On Kubernetes

 # Let's Encrypt for Kubernetes

 [Let's Encrypt](https://letsencrypt.org/) is a free, automated and open Certificate Authority.
 The kind of service you need if you want to have a secure website with https - yes I know that requires more than that - and it's now more straightforward to use than ever.